dev-devneuron/leasing-copilot-supabase/FRONTEND_BACKEND_INTEGRATION.md

 ### Implementation Tips

+- **Carrier selection is the FIRST step:** Always check if `forwarding_state.carrier` is `null` before showing forwarding controls.
+If `null`, show carrier selection modal first.
+- **Don't ask for carrier on every login:** Once carrier is set, don't prompt again.
+Only show carrier selection if `carrier === null`.
+- **Provide carrier change option:** Add a "Change Carrier" button in settings/preferences for users who want to update their carrier later.
 - **Always use carrier-specific codes from the backend** - Never hardcode dial codes in the frontend.
 The backend generates the correct codes based on the user's carrier.
 - **Handle carrier limitations gracefully:**
   - Check `forwarding_codes.supports_25_second_forwarding` before showing "Business Hours Forwarding" button
   - For Google Fi, show app instructions instead of dial codes
   - For Verizon/Xfinity, explain that only unconditional forwarding is available
-- **Carrier selection is required:** Prompt users to select their carrier before enabling forwarding.
-Store it via `PATCH /call-forwarding-state` with `{ "carrier": "AT&T" }`.
 - **Number formatting:** The backend handles number formatting automatically.
 GSM carriers get `+1` prefix, Verizon/Xfinity get numbers without `+` and with spaces.
 - **No carrier APIs required:** Do not attempt to automate the dial codes server-side.
 The frontend opens the dialer, user executes the code, then confirms success.
 - **Audit logging:** The backend persists all forwarding events in `call_forwarding_events` table, including carrier information and dial codes used.